 New York Construction Site Laws

 The New York Labor Law was passed by the State Legislature to increase the safety of construction sites for workers.
-In the majority of Construction Accident lawsuits, there are three sections of the New York Labor Law that we (as Plaintiffs) allege were violated, causing injuries to the worker.
+In the majority of Construction Accident cases, there are three sections of the New York Labor Law that we (as Plaintiffs) allege were violated, causing injuries to the worker.
 They are Labor Law Section 200, Labor Law Section 240, and Labor Law Section 241(6).

 New York Labor Law Section 200